Perfect points of abelian varieties: Abstract

 \section{Abstract}

-Let $k$ be an algebraic extension of $\F_p$ and $K/k$ a regular extension of fields (e.g. $\F_p(T)/\F_p$).
+Let $p$ be a prime number, $k$ a finite field of characteristic $p>0$ and $K/k$ a finitely generated extension of fields.
 Let $A$ be a $K$-abelian variety such that all the isogeny factors are neither isotrivial nor of $p$-rank zero.
 We give a necessary and sufficient condition for the finite generation of $A(K^{\perf})$ in terms of the action of $\End(A)\otimes \Q_p$ on the $p$-divisible group $A[p^{\infty}]$ of $A$.
 In particular we prove that if $\End(A)\otimes \Q_p$ is a division algebra then $A(K^{\perf})$ is finitely generated.
 This implies the ``full'' Mordell-Lang conjecture for these abelian varieties.
-In addition we prove that all the infinitely $p$-divisible elements in $A(K^{\perf})$ are torsion.
+In addition, we prove that all the infinitely $p$-divisible elements in $A(K^{\perf})$ are torsion.
 These reprove and extend previous results to the non ordinary case.
-One of the main technical intermediate result is an overconvergence theorem for the Dieudonn\'e module of certain semiabelian schemes over smooth varieties.